LumoSQL/not-forking/doc/not-forking.md

 would change the default cache from `.cache/LumoSQL/not-fork` in the user's home directory to the above directory inside `/var/cache`; it can still be overridden by specifying `-c`/`--cache` on the command line.

+Note that the `--config` option is handled specially, and it must be the first option on the command line; in particular, `config` is not valid in the configuration file itself (it would be too late to specify a different file).

 To help testing the tool, a special option `--test-version=DIRECTORY` can only appear in the configuration file, not the command line, and tells the